 Medicare 101 presentations run monthly.
-Find a session near you buy clicking here and searching for “medicare 101.”
+Find a Medicare 101 session near you by clicking here.

 If George Montoya doesn’t take his medication daily there are life-threatening ramifications.
 When he arrived at his pharmacy to pick up his prescription and was told that it wasn’t covered by his insurance, Montoya started to panic.

 “If I don’t have it within 24 hours, I’m dead,” he said.

 Montoya, who recently turned 65, had a benign pituitary tumor removed in the early 1980s.
 As a result, he’s on medication to help his heart, liver and thyroid function properly.
 He recently switched from Medicaid to Medicare.
 Medicaid no longer paid for his medications, and his Medicare prescription drug plan through an insurer became troublesome at the pharmacy.